Damped second order flow applied to image denoising: Regularization property of the damped flow.

 \section{Regularization property of the damped flow.}

 On the first glimpse, the PDE-based formulation (\ref{SecondOrderFlow}) looks better than the original variational formulation (\ref{energyEu}) because of the absence of the regularization parameter $\alpha$, which is always an obstacle for solving an ill-posed inverse problem.
 Unfortunately, the ill-posedness remains.
 Indeed, the terminating time $T$ of the damped flow (\ref{SecondOrderFlow}), instead of $\alpha$ in the original problem (\ref{energyEu}), plays the role of the regularization parameter for the image denoising problem.
 If the damped flow is discretized, then the formulation (\ref{SecondOrderFlow}) presents a second order iteration scheme; see Section 4 for details.
-The choice of the terminating time $T$ for the damped flow exactly coincides with the stopping rule for the (nonlinear) Landweber iteration \cite{Scherzer1995}.
+The choice of the terminating time $T$ for the damped flow exactly coincides with the stopping rule for the asymptotical regularization and its generalization, see e.g. (\cite{Tautenhahn1994,ZhangHof2018,ZhangHof2019,GongHofmannZhang2019}).

 In this section, we devote our researches to the method of choosing the terminating time $T$.
 First, let us consider the long-term behavior of the damped flow (\ref{SecondOrderFlow}).
 Though we only proved the local well-posedness of the dynamical system (\ref{SecondOrderFlow}), we still assume the global existence and uniqueness of the solution to (\ref{SecondOrderFlow}), which will be used for the stability analysis with respect to the noisy image.